floss-uz/standards/README.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Floss Uzbekistan community and the [core team].
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the FLOSS Uzbekistan community and the [core team].

 ## Table of Contents